Informo/specs/content/information-distribution/source.md

 English and French, each on a localised website.
 We'll also consider `@acmenews:example.com` its main Informo source, and `@acmenewsen:example.com` and `@acmenewsfr:example.com` its sub-sources, handling the publication of articles, respectively in English and in French.
+This news website just migrated from the homeserver `badserver.com` to the `example.com` one, because the former was managed by people they don't consider as trustworthy.

 Here are the state events it needs to emit to properly register all of its sources.